email: roadarch@outlook.com

 Sacramento, CA

 This Tower Drug sign built by EPCO and installed in 1949 when the drug store began selling records.
 In 1960, the owner's son established the Tower Records store chain.
 The chain folded in 2006.
 The drug store closed in 1985.
 The space was then used by Tower Ice Cream and Deli.
 Since 1990, the space has housed the Tower Cafe.
-This sign remains in place.
-It was restored in the early 1990s.
+The sign was restored in the early 1990s.
+In 2024, the sign was missing but the supports remain in place.
+I assume that it's being restored.
 For more, see this website. [map]

 Gem Auto Wash